Mangaldan: Economy

-Mangaldan celebrates its annual Pindang Festival along with its town fiesta during first week of March.
+Mangaldan celebrates its annual Pindang Festival, along with its town fiesta, during the first week of March.
 The popular carabeef tapa (Filipino-style dried meat), locally known as Pindang is the One Town One Product (OTOP) of this municipality.
 The municipality is also the home of the original makers of the famous delicacy – the Romana Peanut Brittle.

-The town bagged the grand slam award when its inland body of water, the Angalacan River, was adjudged as the cleanest river in the entire province for the third time which was awarded in 2012.
+The town won the grand slam award when its inland body of water, the Angalacan River, was adjudged as the cleanest river in the entire province for the third time which was awarded in 2012.

 One of the major sources of revenues here are the thriving market place and the laboratories of renowned pharmaceutical companies that buttressed the coffer of this town.
 The municipal government operates its slaughterhouse with a rated "double A" by the National Meat Inspection Service (NMIS) that guarantees the butchered meat as safe and clean.